AindreaAjax/ML_Introduction/Statistics/Theory/12_ANOVA.md

 All the groups are paired with each other in a combinatory fashion and t-tests are performed on each pair of groups adjusting the significance level.

-For ANOVA test usually a large significance level such as $\alpha=0.2$ is used.
-This is because as the number of groups increases the probability of making a Type II error (failure to reject $H_0$ when it is false) increases due to randomness.

 If there are k groups, then there will be $\frac{k(k-1)}{2}$ pairwise comparisons.
-As the number of groups increases, the number of pairwise comparisons increases exponentially.
+As the number of groups increases, the number of pairwise comparisons increases quadratically.
 As a result using the original significance level will increase the probability of making a Type I error (rejecting $H_0$ when it is true).
+For example, With a significance level of point-two, if we run one test, the chance of a false positive result is point-two.
+With five groups and ten tests, the probability of at least one false positive is around point-seven.
+With twenty groups, it's almost guaranteed that we'll get at least one false positive.
 This is why adjusting the significance level is necessary as the post-hoc t-tests are conducted.

 A popular method for adjusting the significance level is the Bonferroni correction.
 The Bonferroni correction is given as, $$\alpha^* = \frac{\alpha}{\frac{k(k-1)}{2}}$$